 The major blues scale is the major pentatonic scale with an added ♭3 note.

-Applying the Blues Scale to the Fretboard
+Positions of the Blues Scale on the Guitar

 Let’s now take a look at how this scale is applied to the guitar fretboard.
 If you’re already familiar with the pentatonic scale patterns, learning the blues patterns will be a breeze.

 Similar to the pentatonic scale, there are five positions of the major and minor blues scale.
 We’ll start by going through each of the minor blues scale positions.
 Each diagram contains the scale shape, intervals, and recommended fingerings for playing the scale.
 Included below each diagram is the tab for that position.

 As a general rule of thumb when practicing scales, you want to start on the root note.
 This helps enforce the sounds of the other scale notes in relation to the home, or root note, to establish a key center.

 For the examples shown here, we’re using the A minor blues scale.

 The A minor blues patterns are derived from the A minor pentatonic scale, but also includes a ♭5.
 The root notes are highlighted with orange note markers.

 The diagrams below show the minor blues scale in the key of G minor.
 The scale patterns for both A minor and G minor are exactly the same, the only difference is the root note from which the scale is built.
 I chose two different keys to highlight this concept.